AntoniosKalattas/Borscht-soup/README.md

 # Borscht-soup
 Easy way to use web-scrap automations

-# The program is under development official release->1/02/2023
+# The program is under development

 # Requiered dependencies
     "dependencies": {